pwang30/pwang30.github.io/index.md

 ## News

+- **[10.
+Apr.
+2026]** Our [paper](https://arxiv.org/abs/2510.05293) titled "Pricing Short-Circuit Current via a Primal-Dual Formulation for Preserving Integrality Constraints" is now available in arXiv, the first work for pricing Short-Circuit Current (SCC) services via a Primal-Dual formulation.
+Thanks for the time and patience of my supervisor Luis, who contributed a lot to this work!
+The resources associated can be found below.

 - **[02.
 Mar.
 2026]** Our [paper](https://arxiv.org/abs/2511.00296) titled "Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model" for 2026 IEEE Power & Energy Society General Meeting has been accepted.

 - **[29.
 Aug.
 2025]** My [paper](https://arxiv.org/pdf/2506.20493) titled "Analyzing the Impact of Strategic Bidding on the Reserve Capacity via a Bi-Level Model" for 2026 1st IEEE Power & Energy Society (PES) International Meeting (IM) has been accepted.